 This course comprises two components: The first component consists of principles and concepts: fundamental principles; types and nature of rights granted by the state; prospecting, mining and associated concepts; legal concept of minerals.
-The second component consists of mineral regulation: applications under the MPRDA generally; reconnaissance permissions; prospecting rights; mining rights; mining permits; retention permits; other relevant statutory provisions in relation to permits, permissions and rights; expropriation of prospecting and mining rights; co-ownership of prospecting rights and mining rights in undivided shares; contractual capacity (cession, letting, subletting of prospecting and mining rights; joint ventures.
+The second component consists of mineral regulation: applications under the MPRDA generally; reconnaissance permissions; prospecting rights; mining permits; retention permits; other relevant statutory provisions in relation to permits, permissions and rights; expropriation of prospecting and mining rights; co-ownership of prospecting rights and mining rights in undivided shares; contractual capacity (cession, letting, subletting of prospecting and mining rights); special types of minerals and mining; conflicts between holders of prospecting or mining rights; joint ventures.